fixrb/test_tube/README.md

 ```

 Assuming we'd like to experiment on the answer to the Ultimate Question of Life,
-the Universe, and Everything with the following _matcher_:
+the Universe, and Everything with the following matcher:

 ```ruby
 class BeTheAnswer